The Story of our Founding

 The need for additional space soon became evident.
 In 1971, under the leadership of President J. Robert MacMillan a building committee was commission by the board of directors to plan and oversee the construction of a new building.
 On Sunday, November 2, 1975 the new Muncie YMCA at 500 S. Mulberry Street was dedicated.

-Today the YMCA of Muncie has grown to serve over 5,000 households with 6 locations that span Delaware, Blackford, and Kosciusko counties.
+Today the YMCA of Muncie has grown to serve over 4,000 households with 5 locations.
 The YMCA of Muncie has an excellent track record of providing quality mission driven programs that enrich the lives of all people in spirit, mind and body.

 To put Christian principles into practice through programs that build healthy spirit, mind and body FOR ALL.

 The Y is a powerful association of men, women, and children of all ages and from all walks of life joined together by a shared passion: to strengthen the foundations of community.
 Anchored in more than 10,000 neighborhoods around the country, the Y has the long-standing relationships and physical presence not just to promise, but to deliver, lasting personal and social change.
 As a leading nonprofit with a strong, meaningful brand, we must present ourselves consistently as a unified cause with shared values and a common voice.